This Couple’s DC Wedding Is The Definition of Classic Style | Washingtonian (DC)

 Tabletops were decorated with candle votives and gold vases overflowing with florals, which easily complemented the elegant setting.

-French 75 cocktails and Bourbon Sidecars were served as the couple’s signature drinks, and a three-tiered almond cake filled raspberry jam and adorned with hand-piping details was cut and served, as well.
+French 75 cocktails and Bourbon Sidecars were served as the couple’s signature drinks, and a three-tiered almond cake adorned with hand-piping details was cut and served, as well.

 After Michelle and Todd’s DC wedding, they spent their honeymoon road tripping throughout France.